sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-unattendedjoinidentificationtimeoutperiodinminutes.md

 ## Applies To

-Windows 8 and Windows Server® 2012 only.
+Windows 8 and Windows Server 2012 only.

 For the list of the Windows editions and architectures that this component supports, see [Microsoft-Windows-UnattendedJoin](microsoft-windows-unattendedjoin-win7-microsoft-windows-unattendedjoin.md).